NVIDIA/CUDALibrarySamples/cuFFT/2d_c2r_r2c/README.md

 ## Description

-In this example a two-dimensional complex-to-real transform is applied to the input data arranged according to the requirements of the default FFTW padding mode.
+In this example an in-place two-dimensional complex-to-real transform is applied to the input data arranged according to the requirements of the default FFTW padding mode.
+Then an in-place two-dimensional real-to-complex transform is applied to the normalized output of the first transform.

 ## Supported SM Architectures